WATER ISSUES

 WHAT HAPPENS TO DISCARDED WATER:

-There are a number of inconsistencies when Rowan talks about water.
-They admit there is no plan to treat wastewater, and the City has confirmed.
+There are a number of other inconsistencies when Rowan talks about water.
+They admit there is no plan to treat wastewater themselves.
 They claim they need 2 million gallons of water to charge the cooling system, and that water will last 10-15 years without needing any additional water for cooling.

 They also claim they will not add any chemicals to the cooling water.